AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module9/ex8.md

 ![Verify Calls](./images/makepretty.png)

-Click on **Make Pretty** to see a readable version of the call to Platform.
-You now see the full payload as sent by Google Tag Manager to Adobe Experience Platform, and you can also see that the only identifier on this call, the Primary Identifier, is the Google `GAID`.
+Click on **Make Pretty** to see a readable version of the request to Platform.
+You now see the full payload as sent by Google Tag Manager to Adobe Experience Platform, and you can also see that the only identifier on this request, the Primary Identifier, is the Google `GAID`.
 This also means that with Platform, the presence of the ECID isn't a hard requirement anymore.
 Any identifier, including non-Adobe identifiers, can be the Primary Identifier, it's up to the customer to choose.

 ![Verify Calls](./images/prettycall.png)